jacobmarks/vqa-plugin/README.md

 ### Updates

+- **2024-05-07**: Major updates:

+  - Added support for Moondream2 model.
+  - Added support for reading question from field on the sample.
+  - Added support for storing the answer in a field on the sample.
+  - Added support for applying to all samples in the current view (one at a time).
+  - Added support for delegated execution.
+  - Added support for Python operator execution.

 - **2024-05-03**: [@harpreetsahota204](https://github.com/harpreetsahota204) added support for Idefics-8b model from
   [Replicate](https://replicate.com/).
 - **2023-10-24**: Added support for Llava-13b and Fuyu-8b models from